uos/minot/docs/docs/installation.md

 cargo build --package rat --release
 ~~~

-A typical installation is to copy the libraries to your system directory.
-Alternatively, change the link and include search paths.
+A typical system-wide installation is to copy the libraries to your linker path.
+Alternatively, you may change the link path and include search paths in your build system.

 ~~~bash
 sudo cp ./target/release/librat.* /usr/local/lib/